julio641742/gnome-shell-extension-reference/tutorials/POPUPMENU-EXTENSION.md

 		/*
 		A new icon 'system-search-symbolic'.symbolic
 		All icons are found in `/usr/share/icons/theme-being-used`
-		In other tutorial will teach you how to use your own icons
+		In other tutorials we will teach you how to use your own icons

 		The class 'system-status-icon` is very useful, remove it and restart the shell then you will see why it is useful here */